SAP-samples/ui5-typescript-walkthrough/steps/36/README.md

 ### webapp/manifest.json

-In the `sap.ui5` namespace of the app descriptor we add the `contentDensities` section to specify the modes that the application supports.
+In the `sap.ui5` namespace of the manifest we add the `contentDensities` section to specify the modes that the application supports.
 Containers like the SAP Fiori launchpad allow switching the content density based on these settings.

-As we have just enabled the app to run in both modes depending on the devices capabilities, we can set both to `true` in the application descriptor.
+As we have just enabled the app to run in both modes depending on the devices capabilities, we can set both to `true` in the manifest.

 ```json
 {